What is a cold call is a question worth answering because many salespeople can see this sales activity differently. Here is how we define a cold call.

 Cold vs. Warm

-The first place to start when looking at what is a cold call is comparing warm calling to cold calling.
+The first place to start when defining a cold call is by comparing warm calling to cold calling.

-Cold calling refers to calling a prospect who has zero knowledge of who you are.
-They may know of your company but they have not reached out to you or to your company, and they most likely do not know who you are.
+Cold calling refers to calling a prospect who knows nothing about you.
+They may know of your company, but they have not reached out to you or to your company, and they most likely do not know who you are.

 This differs from warm calling in that warm calling refers to calling someone where there is some existing knowledge or relationship.
 Here are some example scenarios where a call is warmer and what should be factored into what is a cold call: